ethereum-oasis-op/baseline/docs/Non-Functional Requirements Questionnaire.md

 ### Please describe your application/use case involving Mainnet in as much detail as possible.

+> A description of your application or use case goes here.

 ### What systems does your use case need to integrate with?

+> List specific systems such as CRM, ERP, IMS, etc.

 ### Please list the types of user roles in your use case.

+> User roles that will need to interact with the application.
+For example in an Procurement use cases you may have a Buyer and a Supplier.

 ### What are your concerns about using Mainnet in this application?

+> Similar to the Barriers and Challenges section above, but will allow for an open ended answer to collect feedback.

 ### What are the business processes and user journeys that are most critical?

+> Narratives and diagrams are a good way to explain your business process and user journey.
+To see an example of the procurement use case defined in the Radish34 demo click [here](https://docs.baseline-protocol.org/radish34/radish34-workflow).

 ### If you have a preferred architectural stack in mind for this use case, please explain.

+> Please include any considerations for cloud technologies, software components, etc.

 ### How would you like to provide access to users of the system?

+> Please include any considerations for where end users would access the system.
+Check all that apply:

 - [ ] Web/Mobile Interface
 - [ ] Desktop Application
 - [ ] Command Line Interface (CLI)